k8ssandra/k8ssandra/docs/content/en/docs/topics/accessing-services/stargate/_index.md

   Accessing the K8ssandra Stargate interfaces.
 ---

-[Stargate](https://stargate.io/) is an open source data gateway providing common API interfaces for backend databases.
+[Stargate](https://stargate.io/) is an open-source data gateway providing common API interfaces for backend databases.
 With K8ssandra, Stargate may be deployed in front of the Apache Cassandra cluster providing CQL, REST, GraphQL, and document-based API endpoints.
 These endpoints may be scaled independently of the data